Exploring the Effect of Basis Rotation on NQS Performance: Results

 \section{Results}

+We start by directly comparing the information‐geometric distance introduced in Sec.~\ref{sec:considerations} between the selected initialization state $\psi\equiv\lvert W\rangle $ from Eq.~\eqref{WDef} and the target state $\varphi(\phi)\equiv\lvert \psi_{\phi}\rangle$, using the infidelity cost function in Eq.~\eqref{eq:infidelity}.
+By using a fixed initial state and the corresponding parametrization, we can clearly show how rotating the target state $\varphi$ changes the distance between the two states.
+Results are shown in Fig.~\ref{fig:FS_comparison}, where we quantify how basis rotation affects the optimization trajectory.
+Changing the interaction parameter $J=\pm1$, we can compare how the path from the same initial state depends on the distance to differently rotated target.
+Comparing RBM and a shallow FFNN architecture we find similar results.

+We analyze the infidelity cost function (denoted by $\mathcal{L}$) both as a function of the optimization steps $\tau$ and of the rotation angle $\phi$.
+In the upper-left panel of Fig.~\ref{fig:FS_comparison} ($J=-1$), the trajectories corresponding to angles $\phi=0,\pi$ remain close to the orthogonal value $\mathcal{L}=1$.
+The right panels show that the Fubini--Study distance $\gamma(\psi,\varphi)$~\cite{Stokes_2020} becomes maximal in the vicinity of these angles, indicating that the optimization slowdown is directly correlated with the geometric separation between the initialization and target states.
+Switching to the antiferromagnetic case $J=+1$ further strengthens this correspondence, since the range of angles characterized by large geometric distance closely matches the region where optimization becomes trapped.

+While infidelity minimization provides a direct probe of trainability~\cite{Sinibaldi_2023}, in practical applications the target state is typically unknown and optimization must instead rely on the variational energy in Eq.~\eqref{eq:energy}.
+As already illustrated in Fig.~\ref{fig:umap_trajectories}, different objective functions generate substantially different optimization landscapes.
+Consequently, the difficult regions identified through infidelity minimization do not necessarily coincide with those encountered during energy optimization.

-In Figures \ref{fig:rotation_results} we use the relative energy error $\epsilon_{\mathrm{rel}}=|(E_{\mathrm{NQS}}-E_{\mathrm{exact}})/E_{\mathrm{exact}}|$ as our figure of merit.
-Comparing the cases \(J = \pm 1\) allows us to study two models with same inherent symmetries but different spectra: the gapped ferromagnetic case (\(J = -1\)) and the gapless antiferromagnetic case (\(J = +1\)).
-In the ferromagnetic case, the gap between the two lowest eigenstates decays exponentially, whereas in the antiferromagnetic case, the \(2N\)-fold band closes algebraically.
+Comparing the cases $J = \pm 1$ also allows us to study two models with the same underlying symmetries but qualitatively different low-energy spectra: the gapped ferromagnetic case ($J = -1$) and the gapless antiferromagnetic case ($J = +1$).
+In the ferromagnetic regime, the energy separation between the two lowest eigenstates decreases exponentially with system size $N$, whereas in the antiferromagnetic regime the low-energy band closes only algebraically.

-Let us first compare the antiferromagnetic case (Upper three subplots of ) which indicates that for larger systems sizes $L>5$ RBM fails to converge for all angles accept special points $\theta_{k}=0,\pi/2,\pi$.
-On the other hand, one can observe that the ferromagnetic case (lower three subplots of ) seems to exhibit higher accuracy and a flat angle dependence with larger standard deviation again for angles $\theta_{k}$ and furthermore that the relative energy error appears to decrease with system size.
-But this is actually misleading, as by inspecting more closely the infidelity, the accuracy actually does not decrease below $1-\mathcal{F} = 0.5$, rather the energy gap between between two lowest energies decreases.
-And this tells us an important thing about sensitivity of NQS on the eigen-spectrum of the Hamiltonian.